brycewray/hugo-site/content/posts/2021/02/new-hugo-easier-writing.md

 [^blackFriday]: You also can configure Hugo to use its previous Markdown parser, [Blackfriday](https://github.com/russross/blackfriday), but it doesn't do the attributes thing *at all*.
 Moreover, Blackfriday support in Hugo is being deprecated in the not-too-distant future.

 [^oldName]: In Eleventy, I'd called this class `lazypicturecaption` as a reference to the `lazypicture` shortcode I used in concert with lazy-loading-specific JavaScript to produce responsive images.
-In Hugo, I've dispensed with that JavaScript, using an `imgc` shortcode for responsive images (relying instead on browsers' native lazy-loading)---hence, the different name in Hugo for what essentially is the same thing, namely a caption-styling CSS class.
+In Hugo, I've dispensed with that JavaScript, using an `imgc` shortcode for responsive images (relying instead on browsers’ native lazy-loading)---hence, the different name in Hugo for what essentially is the same thing, namely a caption-styling CSS class.

 ```md
 {{</* imgc src="BW-holding-Kennedy-first-night__crop_1008x712.jpg" alt="Bryce Wray holds his new granddaughter, Kennedy Beck, on the night of her birth" width="1008" height="712" */>}}